keras-team/keras/README.md

 ------------------

-## Switching from TensorFlow to Theano or CNTK
+## Switching between TensorFlow, Theano, and CNTK

 By default, Keras will use TensorFlow as its tensor manipulation library.
 [Follow these instructions](http://keras.io/backend/) to configure the Keras backend.